googleforgames/open-match-docs/site/content/en/docs/Getting Started/first_match.md

 - Sleeps to emulate a player on the main menu of the game before searching for a match.
 - Creates a ticket and sends the request to open match.
-In the properties of this ticket it sets the player name, and a dummy value for mode.demo (which matches an index in the open match configuration, and currently indexes are required when querying for tickets.)
 - Waits to be given an assignment.
 - Sleeps to emulate playing a game connected to the given assignment.